Spider & Varicose Vein TreatmentsIn Westerville, OH

 No one likes the look of the small purple, blue, and red veins coursing about on the surface of their legs and on their face, but you don’t have to simply live with them.
-At Westerville Dermatology, we treat spider veins and small to medium-size varicose veins with laser energy and sclerotherapy.
+At Westerville Dermatology, we treat spider veins and small to medium-sized varicose veins with laser energy and sclerotherapy.

 What Causes Spider Veins and Varicose Veins?

 Veins are the pathways for de-oxygenated blood to return to the heart.
 Unfortunately, in the legs, the veins have to fight gravity the entire way.
 When we’re young, our muscles and tissues are strong and squeeze the veins to help push the blood through them.
 But, as these tissues slacken with age, they no longer provide the same support for the veins.
 Also, the vein walls weaken.
 This combination can allow the blood to flow backward or pool.
 This can either push the vein wall outward or cause the vein to begin to take a meandering, curving path, instead of its former straighter course.
 This is how varicose veins and spider veins form.

 There are certain risk factors that come into play and lead to a person forming these kinds of veins: pregnancy, hereditary traits, weight fluctuations, hormonal changes, and activities/occupations that require prolonged sitting or standing.